igorw/weblog/_posts/2012-12-12-sexpr-eval.md

 array_sum([1, 2])
 ~~~

-Which in fact maps better to the way LISP works because `+` is no longer a
+Which in fact maps better to the way Lisp works because `+` is no longer a
 special construct.
 It is just a function.

 ## Basic eval